KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/08_Calibration_Selection/README.md

 #### For XGBoost Model, calibration with Isotonic Regression generates a better pattern of calibrated predicted default rates, since it scatters more evenly and especially has a better distribution around the area close to 0 (lower-left area)

 #### On the other hand, although all the patterns of calibrated predicted default rates are in the shape of a backward curve instead of a perfect 45-degree line, in this project, we aim to avoid defaulters and make profits.
 Hence, a backward curve means we have a relatively conservative default prediction.
 This fact is not a bad thing thing from the aspect of risk management.
+Thus, we applied the calibration with Isotonic Regression for XGBoost Model.